 - Lighting hair

-– Creative lighting including narrow depth of field and using movement
+- Creative lighting including shallow depth of field and using movement

 - Using gels to create colour